 - Michael Scofield in Prison Break has a recurring and ultimately terminal medical condition that sometimes manifests as nosebleeds.

-- Heroes: Charlie's brain tumor's main symptom is a nosebleed.
+- Charlie's brain tumor's main symptom is a nosebleed.

-- Also Hiro, who is trying to use his powers when they don't naturally belong to him anymore, so his body is rejecting them.
+- Hiro gets nosebleeds when trying to use his powers when they don't naturally belong to him anymore, so his body is rejecting them.

 - In an episode of Fringe, the first symptom of a strange and deadly virus is a nosebleed.
 The writers obviously like this trope - if you have anything vaguely wrong with you, chances are you'll have a deadly nosebleed.